Back to blog

 Where it falls short: GTM Bud is not for teams that want granular, hands-on control over every LinkedIn action.
 The managed model trades configurability for convenience.
 Enterprise teams with 50+ reps who want to customize every workflow detail will want a self-serve tool.

-Pricing: Campaign-based pricing starting at $50 per campaign.
-No per-seat fees.
+Pricing: Campaign-based pricing with no per-seat fees.
 See the LinkedIn outreach automation page for details.

 Best for: Small teams, consultants, and service businesses that want LinkedIn outreach results without becoming LinkedIn automation experts.
 For the broader context of LinkedIn plus email coordination, see our multichannel outreach strategy guide.